flashbots/mev-boost/CONTRIBUTING.md

 # Contributing guide

-Welcome to the Flashbots collective!
+Welcome to the MEV-Boost project!
 We just ask you to be nice when you play with us.

 Please start by reading our [code of conduct](CODE_OF_CONDUCT.md).